dosc91/LDLConvFunctions/README.md

 An R package offering functions to conveniently compute and extract several measures from WpmWithLdl objects.

+Check out the [vignette](http://htmlpreview.github.io/?https://github.com/dosc91/LDLConvFunctions/blob/main/vignettes/introduction.html) to this package for more detailed information.

 # How to Install

 The prefered way to install this package is through devtools: